jeremywertheimer/AI/README.md

 This repo will contain material produced by my current AI experiments.

-LLMs involved: Anthropic Sonnet DeepSeek V4 Pro.
+LLMs involved: Anthropic Sonnet and Fable, DeepSeek V4 Pro and Flash.